dmiotti/chess_earth_api/README.md

 # chess.earth

-This project is a GraphQL API.
+This project is a GraphQL API written in Elixir.

 ## Database Schema